Links

 Warehouse Writeback

-Census provides granular details on the data you've sent from your data warehouse to destination SaaS applications like Salesforce or Iterable.
+Census can provide row-level details on the data you're syncing to a destination.
 With these logs, you can answer common questions like:

 When was my data updated in the destination?